kuleuven/iRODS-User-Training/08_mango_portal.md

 ### Metadata

-ManGO allows you to add metadata (data about data) to both collections and data objects, in the form of Attribute-Value-Units triples (AVU's).
+ManGO allows you to user metadata (data about data) to both collections and data objects, in the form of Attribute-Value-Units triples (AVU's).
 These labels allow you:
   - To add contextual information to your data
   - To search your data via the search tab (see [Searching](#searching))